 An introductory course in general chemistry for students majoring in biochemistry, biology, chemistry, engineering, physics, premedicine, pre-pharmacy and related fields.
+It is expected to challenges students while providing them with a broad chemistry background that enables them to pursue subsequent studies in chemistry and science.
+The course focuses on the application of important fundamental concepts and mathematical expressions to explain chemical phenomena of technological, environmental, biological, and medicinal importance.
 Topics include scientific notation, significant figures, atomic theory, molecules, ionic compounds, stoichiometry, solution chemistry, gases, electronic structure, chemical bonding, molecular geometry, hybridization.
 The course begins with fundamental chemistry concepts and is appropriate for students with some high school chemistry background.
 Note: This course satisfies 3 credit hours of general/inorganic chemistry required by medical schools.
 A MATH ACT score of 20, MATH SAT score of 500, grade of C or better in CHEM 105, MATH 110, 112, 115, 130, or 161 is strongly recommended for placement in this course.
 Co-requisite: CHEM 133L.
+Gen Ed.
+Foundational or Lens: Foundational Science course satisfies 3 credit hours of general/inorganic chemistry required by medical schools.
+Prerequisite: Grades of C- or better in CHEM 131 and 133L.
+Co-requisite: CHEM 134L.